nmwsharp/polyscope-docs/cpp/source/basics/program_options.md

     The main loop will not run at more than `maxFPS` iterations per second. `-1` disables, running the loop as fast as possible.
 Default: `60`.

+    This behavior may be affected by the [`options::frameTickLimitFPSMode` setting]([[url.prefix]]/basics/flow/#frameticklimitfpsmode).

+??? func "`#!cpp bool options::enableVSync`"

+    ##### enable vsync

+    VSync synchronizes the rendering process with your display's framerate, which may fix some visual artifacts.
+It also typically causes rendering to block to match the refresh rate of your monitor.

+    Default: `false` on Windows and `true` on other platforms.

+    This behavior may be affected by the [`options::frameTickLimitFPSMode` setting]([[url.prefix]]/basics/flow/#frameticklimitfpsmode).

 ??? func "`#!cpp bool options::usePrefsFile`"